 The following regulations apply whenever alcoholic beverages are served, sold, and/or consumed in buildings owned or under the control of Illinois State University:

-Sponsors/representatives of functions (other than in the BSC/BBC) must seek written approval for the sale and serving of alcoholic beverages from the President at least two (2) weeks in advance of the event - Presidential Approval to Sponsor Event Involving Alcohol- Office of the President will review each request to insure the proposed event involving alcohol meets the requirements of state law and university policies.
+1. Sponsors/representatives of University events must seek written approval for the sale and serving of alcoholic beverages from the President at least two (2) weeks in advance of the event https://my.illinoisstate.edu/alcohol-food-events.
+The request will be reviewed to insure the proposed event meets the requirements of state law and university policies.
 There will be no standing approvals.

 Any event sponsor serving alcohol at events off campus must abide by, and ensure their appropriately licensed concession operator, vendor, and/or caterer abide by any and all state or local laws involving time restrictions.

-Servers and bartenders provided by Campus Dining Services Catering, appropriately licensed concession operator, vendor, and/or caterer must meet all legally mandated training standards.
-At a minimum, all individuals serving/selling alcohol must attend an alcohol management training program such as TIPS or BASSETT Training.
+Servers and bartenders provided by Campus Dining Services Catering, appropriately licensed concession operators, vendors, and/or caterers must be over twenty-one (21) years of age, and must meet all legally mandated training standards.
+At a minimum, all individuals serving/selling alcohol must complete an alcohol management training program such as TIPS or BASSETT Training.